 Not following the news

 All professional traders know: following the news is important.
-No matter what you trade — currencies, cryptocurrencies, ETFs or stocks — major economic and political news have the potential to move the asset price by a lot.
+No matter what you trade — CFDs on currencies, cryptocurrencies, ETFs or stocks — major economic and political news have the potential to move the asset price by a lot.
 The latter can result in a sudden loss, which you can easily avoid by withdrawing from the market during periods of excessive volatility.
 But news is not necessarily a bad thing — it can provide lucrative trading opportunities, too.
 Some traders have made a fortune trading the news.
 Following the news is not hard, predicting the direction of the price action is.

 Not keeping a trading journal